Vitaliy-Dob/leet-code/README.md

 Note that an empty string is also considered valid.
 # 234. Palindrome Linked List
 Given a singly linked list, determine if it is a palindrome.
+# 160. Intersection of Two Linked Lists
+Write a program to find the node at which the intersection of two singly linked lists begins.